Ivan2navI/L1_EPAM/4. Linux Networking/.settings/README.md

 chmod 700 /home/ssh_user_4client1/.ssh

 # Use the touch command to create the authorized_keys file in the .ssh directory:
-# $ touch .ssh/authorized_keys
+# touch /home/username/.ssh/authorized_keys
+touch /home/ssh_user_4client1/.ssh/authorized_keys

+# Use the chmod command to change the .ssh/authorized_keys file permissions to 600.
+Changing the file permissions restricts read or write access to the new_user.
-chmod 600 /home/username/.ssh/authorized_keys
+# chmod 600 /home/username/.ssh/authorized_keys

-chmod 700 /home/ssh_user_4client1/.ssh
 chmod 600 /home/ssh_user_4client1/.ssh/authorized_keys

 # Last, if you want the new user to have sudo access, be sure to add them to the sudo group:
 sudo usermod -a -G sudo username

 #If you don’t have a sudo group, you can manually edit the /etc/sudoers file.

-# To display all users run following command:
+# !!!
+To display all users run following command !!!:
 compgen -u

 To display all groups run following command: